sashakid/ios-guide/Main/8_ios.md

 History: The Foundation dates to ~1993/1994 and the APIs therein were a part of the OpenStep APIs published by NeXT.
 What is the purpose of CoreFoundation framework?
-CF was created during the transition of Mac OS to Mac OS X to help support that transition.
+CF was created during the transition of Mac OS to macOS to help support that transition.
 Initially, it was done both for speed and to allow purely non-Objective-C programs to be written.
 Over time, that has proven to be a non-issue and CF has more and more bits that are implemented in Objective-C (have a look at the CoreFoundation binary using something like otool).
 CFLite is a light-weight, portable, pure-C (IIRC) variant.
 Doesn't the Cocoa Framework provide every thing that's needed already?
 More or less.
 And, certainly moreso for building GUI applications on either iOS or OS X.